Raphtory/raphtory.github.io/docs/index.md

     ```

 ### GraphQL Playground
 Once you have built some graphs, you can easily host them via Graphql.
 When you host a Raphtory GraphQL server you get a web playground bundled in, accessible on the same port within your browser (defaulting to 1736).
 Here you can experiment with queries on your graphs and explore the schema.
-An example of the playground can be seen below, running the same query as in the python example above.
+An example of the playground can be seen below, running a similar query as in the python example above.

 ![GraphQL Playground](https://i.imgur.com/p0HH6v3.png)